Pat-Lafon/Cobb_Artifact/README.md

 # You may need to run `eval $(opam env)` again inside of the running image
 ```

-Alternatively the docker image can be built from a base image that we also
+Alternatively, the Docker image can be built from a base image that we also
 supply (which contains just opam and Z3 which has a higher Ram requirement).
 The
 base image can be built with the `base_z3_dockerfile` if preferred, otherwise:

 ```sh
 docker load < <(gunzip -c opam-z3.tar.gz)
 # We supply a base image with opam and z3 4.15.1 installed given the higher ram requirements to compile z3 inside of doc on macs